everypinio/hardpy/docs/examples/automatic_port_allocation.md

 ### 3. Without specified port (automatic selection)

-When no port is specified:
+When no port is specified, **HardPy** automatically selects an available port.

 ```toml
 [frontend]